100 countries with highest GDP per capita

-Though Argentina saw relatively high growth in GDP per capita over the past 10 years, 2018 was an exceptionally rough year on the country's economy.
+Though Argentina saw relatively high growth in GDP per capita in the decade leading up to 2018, that year was an exceptionally rough year on the country's economy.
 Crippling drought, an inflation rate of nearly 50%, huge increases to electricity and gas bills, higher U.S. interest rates, and a score of other issues have plagued the country.

 - GDP per capita: $23,189 (5.9% 2009-2019 annual growth)

 - GDP: $14.4 billion (#146 among all countries)

 Tourism accounts for about 20% of Montenegro's GDP—every (pre-pandemic) year, three times as many tourists as there are residents visit the country.
 Energy and agriculture are the two other pillars of the economy.